SimplyStaking/agoric-ocw/README.md

     - On every new block
         - get the new offers from the last observed, Set all these offers to CONFIRMED in DB
         - Loop through in flight txs from db whose timeout height is equal or less than the new block's height and retry it

+9. Stores TXs of Events with a FA which does not resolve yet (is yet to be created).
+These are held in the DB for a maximum of MINUTES_HOLDING_UNKNOWN_FA.
+On every new Noble block, these addresses are queried again.
+    - If the FA resolves to a non-Agoric address, the TX is removed from the DB
+    - If the FA resolves to an Agoric address, it is processed normally and submitted to Agoric as evidence

 ### Testing Environment